kenyon/vm-install/README.md

   ./install.sh vmtest
 ```

-Guest OS out of the box is minimal with no GUI and serial console support so you can
 Guest OS is minimal no-GUI Debian installation configured with serial console
 for ability to `virsh console <GUEST_NAME>`, and OpenSSH server with your SSH
 key or/and password pre-configured.